briandilley/vagrant-development-box/README.md

       config.vm.box_version = "1.0.0"
       # additional options from below for which services to start
     end

+For optimal conditions you'll want to set the # of CPUs to be at least 2 and 6144mb of ram.

 ## Services
 The following services are installed by default but are not started.
 You will need to add these to your Vagrant file to have them start by default.